 Historical SLA Performance Report

-The report returned gives you the monthly or quarterly average availability of each selected instance.
+The report returned gives you a monthly or quarterly average availability of each selected instance.

 User Incident Activity Report